dezem/SAK/SAK_32bit/liesmich_readme.txt

 Beta v0.6.5: (12.04.2019)
 - small fixes for SAK
 - Added new feature patch nsp to lower firm

+Beta v0.6.5.1: (21.04.2019)
+- small changes for reNXpack at SAK
+- 4nxci update to new version 4.03
+- reNXpack update to new version 1.16

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation
 ********************************************************************************************************************************